wiyarmir/react-native-spotify-auth/README.md

 To have a unified library that allows to do Spotify authentication through their native SDK, both in iOS and Android.

+## Prerequisites

+Important!
+This library requires you to have registered your apps properly in the [Spotify developers dashboard](https://developer.spotify.com/dashboard/applications), including Bundle Id/Package Name and SHA1 signature.

 ## Installing

 ```bash